Pokémon (Series) Accessibility Report

 Medium Contrast: Game uses generally well contrasting and bright visuals, or has a slider to make this the case.

 Similar Games With More Accessibility Features for Visual

 If you want to play Pokémon, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Pokémon has 1 accessibility feature for Audio which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 1 accessibility feature for Audio in Pokémon which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Play Without Hearing

 Play Without Hearing: No audio cues are necessary to play the game well.

 Similar Games With More Accessibility Features for Audio